zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 Check the following:

-* Ensure that the app has granted access to the audio devices.
+* Ensure that the app grants access to audio devices.
-* Ensure that the app receives the `onJoinChannelSuccess` callback, which means users have joined the channel successfully.
+* Ensure that the app receives the `onJoinChannelSuccess` callback, which means users join the channel successfully.
 * Check if you muted yourself or others.
 * Check if you called the `adjustRecordingSignalVolume` or `adjustPlaybackSignalVolume` method to mute the audio.
 * Check if the recording device is working.
 You can call the `startEchoTest` method to test it.